-The 2042 Single-Subject Teaching Credential, Track B Program prepares teachers for positions at the middle and high school levels (7–12), and K–12 specialists in art, music, and physical education.
+The 2042 Single Subject Teaching Credential, Intern and Master of Arts in Education: Teaching program prepares teachers for positions at the middle and high school levels (7–12), and K–12 specialists in art, music, and physical education.

-The Track B option is for teacher candidates who are employed teaching full time in a public K–12, or WASC-approved K–12 private school in a setting and assignment approved as appropriate for that credential by the credential advisor.
-Track B candidates must have completed their subject-matter requirements.
+The Intern option is for teacher candidates who are employed teaching full time in a public K–12, or WASC-approved K–12 private school in a setting and assignment approved as appropriate for that credential by the credential advisor.
+Intern candidates must have completed their subject-matter requirements.

-APU also offers a 2042 Single-Subject Teaching Credential/Master of Arts in Education: Teaching (Track A) for the candidate who is not teaching full time and who lacks subject-matter competence.
+APU also offers a 2042 Single Subject Teaching Credential and Master of Arts in Education: Teaching, Non-Intern for the candidate who is not teaching full time and who lacks subject-matter competence.
 This track is also appropriate for adults making career changes, as well as for those who are teaching without fulfilling subject-matter competence.

-Tailored for those who are currently teaching full time in a 6–12 school as well as single-subject specialists in art, music, and physical education (Pre-K–12), the Single-Subject Credential, Track B Program offers an efficient path toward professional development.
+Tailored for those who are currently teaching full time in a 6–12 school as well as single subject specialists in art, music, and physical education (Pre-K–12), the Single Subject Credential, Intern program offers an efficient path toward professional development.
 Teacher candidates may petition for transition into this internship program upon completion of all requirements and the offer of full-time employment.
 Offered in conjunction with the Master of Arts in Education, this program, geared for the working adult learner, produces some of the country's finest educators.

 - Flexible program schedules allow students to take classes just one night a week while earning their credential and/or degree.